gaviganet/OHC_curation/README.md

 1. To persue the curated data this can be done with HFFView after downloading the HDF5 digital specimen files from the repository.
 HDFView which can be found here https://www.hdfgroup.org/downloads/hdfview/ after you open a free account https://www.hdfgroup.org/register/.
 Note there are work arounds if using a MAC or Windows-based PC.

-To examine the data in MATLAB use BACKFLOW_script.m to create a Table and give it a name like: 'array_of_hdf52mat_out.mat.

 (2) MATLAB scripts that facilitate the translation of a data from MATLAB to HDF5.

       (2A) The main M script file is curationv7.m.